 Anna has a technical background in chemistry.
 She enjoys handling a wide variety of subject matter, including food packaging, printing materials and semiconductor manufacture.
 Coming from a medical family, she has a particular interest in glucose sensors and other medical devices.

 Anna handles patent drafting, prosecution and opposition work and provides advice on patent infringement and validity.
 She has a high success rate in opposition and appeal hearings as noted in The Legal 500 UK.
 As well as representing clients at the EPO, Anna handles prosecution of international patent portfolios before overseas patent offices.
 Her clients include companies from start-ups to multi-nationals, as well as universities.
 Many of her clients are based in Scandinavia.

 Anna has an interest in patent education.
 She contributes to the CIPA Guide to the Patents Acts, the standard reference text for UK patent attorneys.
-With her colleagues Sarah-Jane Poingdestre, Matthew Ng and John Hull she contributes to a monthly update on UK patent case law for the CIPA journal.
+With her colleagues Sarah-Jane Crawford, Matthew Ng and John Hull she contributes to a monthly update on UK patent case law for the CIPA journal.
 She was recognised for this with a CIPA Journal Editor's Award (2015).

 Anna designs and runs courses on patent drafting for the patent department of a client.
 She has co-presented webinars on European Patent law for patent attorneys outside Europe.